grafana/k6-docs/docs/sources/v0.49.x/extensions/explanations/go-js-bridge.md

 ---
 title: About the Go-to-JS bridge
-excerpt: Technical details about how JavaScript works in the goja engine.
+description: Technical details about how JavaScript works in the goja engine.
 weight: 02
 ---